cucxabong/openstack-playbook/README.md

 Under Development
 -----------------

-This is not the fist time I write a playbook to install Openstack environment but is one that I work in a 'proper procedures', so I will update as soon as I fix issues and implement a new things.
+This is not the fist time I write a playbook to install Openstack environment but is one that I work in a 'proper procedures' way, so I will update as soon as I fix issues and implement a new things.
 Any comment please reach me at d0m0reg00dthing@gmail.com.